mcoo2004/-Card-Catalogue/README.md

 "python updated_program2.py"

-Upon launch, the program will prompt you to enter the name of the input file (pokemon_card_list.csv).
+Upon launch, the program will prompt you to enter the name of the input file (pokemon_card_list.JSON).
 Once the data is loaded, you will be presented with an interactive menu that guides you through the various search options available.
 Follow the on-screen instructions to search for Pokémon cards based on your criteria of interest.

 Input File Format:
-The program accepts data through a CSV file named pokemon_card_list.csv.
+The program accepts data through a JSON file named pokemon_card_list.JSON.
 This file should include the following information for each Pokémon card:

 Name
 HP